dkvz/PasswordManagerApp/README.md

 * Models/PasswordManagerMutation

 And finally: Models/PasswordManagerSchema.

+## The API
+I should probably document it at some point.
+I might not.

+All the endpoints are in `ApiController.cs`.
+Client-side code is in `api.js`.

+They all use the POST method.

 ## Assets bundling
 I think the easiest plan is to npm init the project directory and reference bundled files in `_Layout.cshtml` in the link and script tags (output to wwwroot and the right subdirectories).